 - DoUEvenCode: Kotlin Error Handling

 I certainly wouldn’t recommend fighting against a language’s design principles.
-However it might be worth trying to adopt a more returned-result-centric programming style (ie traditional functional programming style) than continuing to use exceptions as Java does while just eliminating the checks (compile-time support).
+However in Kotlin it might be worth trying to adopt a more returned-result-centric programming style (ie traditional functional programming style) than continuing to use exceptions as Java does while just eliminating the checks (compile-time support).
+The fact that Kotlin makes this possible, and even easy does not mean extensive use of unchecked exceptions is the correct approach to error-handling.

 Errors are caused by one of three things: